How to get a debt consolidation loan with bad credit

 After being approved for a loan, draft a budget outlining how you will repay the money each month, ensuring that you’ll be capable of doing so.

-Alternatively, you may want to immediately reduce some of your current discretionary expenses to ensure that you have enough cash on hand to repay your loan each month.
+Alternatively, you may want to immediately reduce some of your current discretionary expenses to ensure you have enough cash to repay your loan each month.
+If there are any additional funds left over, you can also use them to pay down other debts you didn’t consolidate to help lower your DTI ratio.

 Pay off all debt immediately